Nuruzzaman-Nuru/Nuruzzaman-Nuru/README.md

 -  Hi, I’m Nurzaman-Nuru
 - 🎓 Studying at Green University of Bangladesh.
-- 👀 I’m interested in becoming a Full Stack Developer.
+- I’m interested in pursuing a career as a Full Stack Developer, and I’m also passionate about Machine Learning (ML) and Deep Learning (DL).

 [![Portfolio](https://img.shields.io/badge/Portfolio-visit%20now-0A66C2?style=for-the-badge&logo=Firefox-Browser&logoColor=white)](https://nurzamanportfolio.vercel.app/)